chloroken/eve-min/README.md

 # Dependencies

+- Wayland Display Server Protocol
-- KDE Plasma Desktop Environment because `kdotool` requires Kwin scripting
+- KDE Plasma Desktop Environment
-- The `git` and `curl` packages to download files (you already have these)
+- The `git` and `curl` packages (you already have these)

 # Installation